pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 | ⇧ | shift |
 | ⌘ | command |

+When searching texts, you have to struggle.
+You have to distinguish
+U+005E ^ Circumflex-Accent from U+2303 ⌃ Up-Arrowhead.
+People differ over which punctuation mark to speak to mean the Modifier Key labeled as "Control" or "Ctrl" and so on And Gnu·Org pushes a tradition that speaks of ⇧S as 'S' and S as 's'.
+This push from last century still causes confusion today.
+As a reader, you can't know if the writer meant the ⇧S two-Key Chord or the S single Keystroke, when they say 'S'.

-##### replIt
+##### replIt Browser Linux

 The replIt·Com Startup will lend you a Linux Terminal, if you give them an email address.
-And they keep it current, like lending you Oct/2022 Python 3.11 in 2025.
+And they keep it current, like lending you 2022 Python 3.11 in 2025.

 But they soon stop you playing.
-Instead, suddenly, they demand like US$180/year.
+They pop suddenly, and demand you pay like US$180/year.
-They trip you up like this after you leave a Terminal running for like 10 Hours
+They trip you up like this after you leave a Terminal of theirs open for like 10 Hours

 They calm down and let you back in again after like a month, people tell me.
-They don't make it reasonably easy to keep track of what deal they're offering.
-But this is what Perplexity·Ai told me in February, 2025, when I asked:
+Specifically, what Perplexity·Ai told me this in February, 2025, when I asked:
 How quickly does replIt·Com hit you with "You've used up all your Development time"?
+I haven't tested this claim.
+The replIt people don't make it reasonably easy to keep track of what deal they're offering

-They don't accurately measure if you're around or not, typing on the Keyboard or moving and clicking the Mouse.
+The replIt people don't accurately measure if you're around or not.
+Maybe you're typing on the Keyboard and moving and clicking the Mouse, maybe you're not.
+Even when not,
-One accident of leaving a Process running and you're done for the month
+if you have one accident of leaving a Process running then you're done for the month

 ##### Sh Screen

-If you have Sh Screen and a Linux Terminal Window, then you can add a Vertical Split similarly, just with different Keyboard Shortcuts
+If you have Sh Screen and a Linux Terminal Window, then you can add a Vertical Split much as you do in gCloud Shell or Sh TMux, just with different Keyboard Shortcuts

 | Key Chord Sequence | Meaning |